-1Post-silicon timing violations are often caused by electrical problems and are only symptoms of such errors.
+&lt;sup>1Post-silicon timing violations are often caused by electrical problems and are only symptoms of such errors.

-2Despite the impressive success of the FIB technique at recent fabrication technology nodes, the use of FIB is projected to become more problematic at future nodes due to increasingly difficult access to lower metal layers, limiting how extensive changes can be and further complicating post-silicon debugging.
+&lt;sup>2Despite the impressive success of the FIB technique at recent fabrication technology nodes, the use of FIB is projected to become more problematic at future nodes, limiting the amount of allowable change and further complicating post-silicon debugging.